Lawyers in Weinstein rape case begin questioning potential jurors

 On Wednesday, Weinstein filed a last-minute motion with a New York appellate court to have his trial delayed and moved out of Manhattan.

 Weinstein last year sought to move the case to Long Island or Albany, saying media scrutiny in Manhattan would make a fair trial impossible, but the motion was denied.
-[L1N29K2CB]

 Reporting by Brendan Pierson in New York; Editing by Noeleen Walder and Tom Brown